amogod/harMAN/README.md

 - **`graphiql`**: If `true`, presents [GraphiQL][] when the GraphQL endpoint is loaded in a browser.
-We recommend that you set `graphiql` to `true` when your app is in development, because it's qui
+We recommend that you set `graphiql` to `true` when your app is in development, because it's quite useful.
+You may or may not want it in production.
+  Alt